Loopring/protocols/packages/loopring_v3/DESIGN.md

 # Loopring 3.0

+> [Feedback]: We may want to use term `Chunk` for any offchain blocks and use `Block` as those onchain blocks.
+This will be less confusing.

 ## Introduction
 In Loopring Protocol 3 we want to improve the throughput of the protocol significantly.
 We do this by using zk-SNARKs -- as much work as possible is done offchain, and we only verify the work onchain.